heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 In this chapter, you have learned how to use the Socket API to create your own TCP clients and servers in Java.

+You have also learned how to use the UDP protocol to build different kind of network applications and the differences between TCP and UDP.

 Congratulations!
 It is a big step forward!

 You are now able to create your own network applications, such as a chat server, a file server, a web server, etc.

+Using Java and Docker and Docker Compose, you were able to containerize your network application to use it anywhere.

-As for now, only one client can access the server at the same time.
-You will see in a future chapter how to manage multiple clients at the same time!
+As for now, only one TCP client can access the TCP server at the same time.
+You will see in a future course how to manage multiple clients at the same time!

 ### Test your knowledge